raviumadi/trax/Technology.md

 ### The Solution: AI-Powered Automation

 Imagine an intelligent fitness companion that keeps a meticulous record of your workouts without you even lifting a finger (except for your actual exercises, of course).
-The Trax Fitness Tracker is designed to do just that, offering an automated workout classification, rep counting, performance tracking, and much more — all thanks to the power of AI.
+The Trax Workout Tracker is designed to do just that, offering an automated workout classification, rep counting, performance tracking, and much more — all thanks to the power of AI.
 This wearable device, which can be worn on the arms, legs, or any part of the body, uses advanced motion sensors and machine learning models to detect and analyze every movement you make.

 #### How It Works